Dealing with an argumentative child can be challenging for parents. Discover 7 ways to stop kids from constantly arguing about everything.

 “We’re going to watch Ninjago today, because yesterday we watched Rowan Freemaker,” my son announced.
-Usually he keeps good track of which show to watch and when, but on this particular day, he was wrong.
+They would alternate watching shows, and he usually keeps good track of which show to watch and when.
+But on this particular day, he was wrong.

 “Actually, we watched Ninjago yesterday,” I corrected him, “so today we’re watching Rowan Freemaker.”

 “No,” he said, standing his ground.
 “Remember how…” and he continued to fill in the plot of the show, oblivious to the fact that he was recounting a different day.

 But despite any attempt to “prove” my point and all the evidence to show otherwise, he continued to argue that he was right.

 If you find yourself dealing with an argumentative child as well, you’re not alone.

 Maybe it seems like your child always has something arrogant or rude to say whenever you tell her to do something.
 Perhaps she doesn’t respond well when you correct her.
 No matter the topic, she argues about anything and everything.